 June 9th: Trego County, Kansas, Tornadoes

 Best tornado conditions of the season, but my car won't start.
 After taking it to a dealer in nearby Wichita, I finally get going late in the morning.
 My target is western Kansas.
-Though I'm too late to reach the best storm north of I-70, I still manage to intercept a developing supercell in Trego County.
+Though I'm too late to intercept the best storm north of I-70, I still manage to intercept a developing supercell in Trego County.

 I don't see any other chasers on the lonely roads near Cedar Bluff Reservoir, so I have the added joy of experiencing this storm without a crowd.